5% corporate tax, 0% dividends tax, and only 5% tax withholding on employee salaries. It might be time to move your IT company to Georgia (country).

 1. Dividends issued by an international company shall not be taxed at the source of payment and shall not be included in the gross income of the person receiving the dividend.

-1. The object of taxation of the profit tax of an international company shall be determined in accordance with the first part of Article 97 of this Code.
+1. The object of taxation of the profit tax of an international company shall be determined in accordance with Article 97.1 of this Code.

 1. The profit tax rate of an international company is 5 percent.

-1. The amount taxable with the profit tax of an international company is obtained by dividing the amount of the loan / expense incurred by the object of taxation by 0.95.
+1. The amount taxable with the profit tax of an international company is obtained by dividing the distributed profit amount by 0.95.

-1. In case of expenses incurred in Georgia by a resolution of the Government of Georgia, an international company has the right to reduce the taxable amount of profit tax in the amount established by the Minister of Finance of Georgia.
+1. In case of expenses incurred in Georgia determined by an ordinance of the Government of Georgia, an international company has the right to reduce the taxable amount of profit tax with the amount of those expenses.

-1. An international company is exempt from property tax (except land) if this property is intended or used to carry out activities permitted by a decree of the Government of Georgia.
+1. An international company is exempt from property tax (except land) if this property is intended or used to carry out activities permitted by the ordinance of the Government of Georgia.

 1. The Minister of Finance of Georgia shall establish the procedure for providing information on employment to the tax authority and the application of the benefit provided for in paragraph 7 of this Article.